 Fifty-two subjects volunteered for this study.
 Subjects were excluded if they were pregnant or had any tumours, rheumatological or musculoskeletal disorders, tuberculosis, or an injury or infection of the spine, hips or knees during the 3 months prior to their participation.
 Subjects were also excluded if they had a history of any dislocation or surgery of the spine or lower limbs.
 Female subjects were only eligible for testing during the 7 days following the first day of menstruation, to control for any potential effects of the ovarian cycle.

-Subjects meeting the inclusion criteria were divided into groups according to if they had suffered with chronic, non-specific low-back pain (LBP group, n = 25 (male n = 13, age = 34 (8.53) female n = 12 age= 30 (7.96)) for at least 6 weeks, including at least one episode during the week of the study, or were back-pain-free (NBP group, n = 27 (male n = 15, age=29 (7.78), female n = 12, age=33 (8.78)).
+Subjects meeting the inclusion criteria were divided into groups according to if they had suffered with chronic, non-specific low-back pain (LBP group, n = 25 (male n = 13, age = 34 (SD 8.53) years female n = 12 age= 30 (SD 7.96) years) for at least 6 weeks, including at least one episode during the week of the study, or were back-pain-free (NBP group, n = 27 (male n = 15, age=29 (SD 7.78) years, female n = 12, age=33 (SD 8.78) years).
 Subjects in the NBP group needed to have been without back pain during the 6 months prior to the study.

 Following consent to participate, subjects were required to complete a medical screening form and International Physical Activity Questionnaire (short form) (IPAQ-SF).
 LBP subjects were required to complete a Roland Morris Disability Questionnaire (RMDQ) and to rate their level of pain on a visual analogue scale (VAS).
-During the recruitment process the groups were matched for age, body mass, gender and physical activity habits (type and experience).
 The study was approved by the ethics committees of both the University of Roehampton and the British College of Osteopathic Medicine.

 2.2 Experimental Setup

-Passive hip extensor moments were measured during leg raising tests using an adapted force transducer, comprising a bi-axial cantilever load cell (QLA263, Futek, Irvine, US), and 2 analogue electro-inclinometers (PTAM27, ASM, Moosinning, Germany).
+Passive hip extensor moments were calculated during leg raising tests using an adapted force transducer, comprising a bi-axial cantilever load cell (QLA263, Futek, Irvine, US), and 2 analogue electro-inclinometers (PTAM27, ASM, Moosinning, Germany).
 The force transducer was inserted into a custom-built ankle brace designed to house the transducer with minimal friction, whilst maintaining the ankle in neutral.
 Four knee braces were pre-formed to secure the knee at 180, 170, 160 and 140 degrees, where 180 degrees refers to the knee in full extension.
 An additional two electro-inclinometers were secured using straps to the thigh and shank, to measure hip angle and angular acceleration, and knee angle, respectively.
 Two single differential surface electromyography (EMG) electrodes (SX230, Biometrics, Newport, UK), were placed over the biceps femoris and rectus femoris, in accordance with the SENIAM guidelines for electrode placement.
 The EMG signals were used for real-time feedback to ensure no activity, and not for subsequent analysis.

 The analogue signals from the load cell were pre-amplified (CSG110, Futek, Irvine, US) with 15 VDC for each input and analogue-digital converted.
 All analogue signals from the load cell and inclinometers were acquired at 50 Hz, and from the EMG electrodes at 1000 Hz, using a data acquisition unit (Datalink, DLK900, Biometrics, Newport, UK).
 Load cell and inclinometer data was digitally filtered at 2 Hz using a low-pass Butterworth filter, and saved to a personal laptop computer (Dell Precision, M4500, Dell, Bracknell, UK) for processing with Matlab programming software (Version 7.3, Mathworks, Natick, US).